overlay-market/OIPs/notes/note-4.md

 ### Imbalance Over Time

 What does the evolution of the imbalance look like when we factor in funding payments up to fetch \\( m \\)?
-In terms of the prior period \\( m-1 \\), open interest on the long side after paying the funding payment will be
+In terms of the prior period \\( m-1 \\), open interest on the long side after paying funding will be

 \\[ {\mathrm{OI}\_{l}} (m) = {\mathrm{OI}\_{l}}(m-1) - \mathrm{FP}(m-1) \\]